Daryes/rundeck-dependencies-plugin/README.md

 Mandatory job variable
 ======
-Any job using this module requires an additional option (variable):
+Any job using this module will requirs an additional option (variable):
 text type, empty, with the following name : "DEPENDENCY_EXTRA_PARAMS".
-It is provided by the module as a default value, but can be changed.
+The module already provides it as a default value.

-This variable is provided to bypass a blocking dependency, in case of a manual intervention, as skipping a step is not possible.
+The variable is provided to bypass a blocking dependency, in case of a manual action, as skipping a step is not possible.
-In such situation, kill the waiting job, and relaunch it manually using " -bypass " as an extra param.
+In such situation, the waiting job must be stopped, and relaunched manually using " -bypass " as an extra param.
 The dependency step will then exit immediatly.

 Customization
 ------
-The flow time limit can be changed globaly, using the following environment variables in the rundeck etc or user profile (a restart is required) :
+The flow time limit can be changed globaly, using the following environment variables in the rundeck profile file or the user profile (a restart is required) :
 - RD_FLOW_DAILY_START="hh:mm:ss"
 - RD_FLOW_DAILY_STOP="hh:mm:ss"